shantamcbain/comserv2/Comserv/root/Documentation/network_diagnostics.md

 - Sudo password is required for operations that modify system files
 - Input validation is performed to prevent command injection
 - Passwords are never logged or stored
+- Command execution is done safely to prevent shell injection

 ## Related Documentation